Gaita zuliana

+Gaitas and politics have gone hand in hand for many years.
+For instance, during the Presidency of Carlos Andres Perez, the gaita song “Un ojo dimos” (roughly translated to ‘We sacrificed an eye’), the lyrics depict how despite the sacrifice the people of Venezuela had to do in order to elect Perez as president, Perez only introduced laws that would benefit the political elite.
+When Hugo Chavez became president of Venezuela, Gran Coquivacoa’s “Loco Chavez” (Crazy Chavez) includes lyrics such as “yet we see here/that if we speak about madmen/lots of people are now following the nation’s madman” in which Coquivacoa expresses his concern for what Chavez’s presidency would do to the country.

 Famous gaita groups include Cardenales del Éxito, Rincón Morales, Estrellas del Zulia, Barrio Obrero, Gran Coquivacoa, Saladillo, Universidad de la Gaita, Koquimba, Melody Gaita, and Maracaibo 15.
-The group Guaco started as a gaita group but now plays a unique and distinct style of music influenced by many Afro-Caribbean and Iberian rhythms.
+The group Guaco started as a gaita group but now plays a unique and distinct style of music influenced by European-Spanish and Afro-Caribbean rhythms.
 An important singer involved in Gaita Zuliana music is Ricardo Aguirre, "El Monumental de la Gaita" or the Monumental Artist of the Gaita.

 Trinidad and Tobago has adopted gaita with some variation, calling it parang.